AgainPsychoX/YellowToyCar/README.md

 + Consider using some error codes instead full error messages (maybe some macro?)
 + Allow some calibration for motors
 + Allow changing frequency for PWM signals for motors
++ Using SD card
+	+ The ESP32-CAM AI Thinker board requires modifications and tricks to barely fit, but it's possible if motors use GPIO12, GPIO13, GPIO32 (camera PWDN hardwired), GPIO33 (red LED repurposed), and SD card to be configured to use 1-bit width (slow).
+	+ The ESP32-S3 based board with camera that is used is fine.
 + Control LEDs with PWM?
 + Should there be status/echo packet types for UDP?
 + How does JSMN JSON handle escaping characters?
 Some strings like SSID/PSK might be invalid...